-With our new and improved Participant Management function you may be tempted to make changes to your SignUp form (aka registration form), because now you can use data collected in the registration form for so much more.
+With our Participant Management function you may be tempted to make changes to your SignUp form (aka registration form), because now you can use data collected in the registration form for so much more.

 In this article we outline the steps you need to take and give some helpful advice of what you need to consider BEFORE changing your signup form.

 You can only amend your registration form if you are a site administrator.
 Project administrators can NOT make any changes.

 Step 1: Take a look at your existing signup form.
 This may seem trivial, but we often experience that administrators are not sure what questions are part of the registration process.
 You are forgiven if you are one of those, you may not have set up the form initially and joined the team later....or maybe it was so long ago that you have simply forgotten.

 To check your current signup form, log into your site, go into Site Settings --> Signup Form and click 'Preview' at the very bottom.